 Over 200 Oil Refinery Affected people have volunteered to get arrested today for demonstrating against government delayed compensation.

-There is already tension, sometimes reaching critical and conflicts dimensions, between Uganda and Democratic Republic of Congo on their shared border along Lake Albert since Oil was discovered.
+There is already tension, sometimes reaching critical and conflicts dimensions, between Uganda and the Democratic Republic of Congo on their shared border along with Lake Albert since Oil was discovered.